Last updated: March 2026

 First, don't clean them.
 Photograph both sides of each coin clearly.
 Our AI can identify many ancient coin types from photos.
 For valuable-looking pieces, consult with an ancient coin dealer (most are happy to identify coins from photos for free).
 Major auction houses like CNG, Heritage, and Roma Numismatics handle high-value ancient coins.

 Ancient coins have a strong track record as alternative investments.
 They're tangible, portable, historically significant, and have shown steady appreciation over decades.
 Key advantages: finite supply, growing international demand, no storage costs (unlike art), and the personal enjoyment of owning history.
-Focus on quality over quantity — one nice coin is a better investment than ten mediocre ones.
+Focus on quality over quantity.
+One nice coin is a better investment than ten mediocre ones.